curl/everything-curl/sourcecode-reportvuln.md

-- Request a CVE number from [distros@openwall](http://oss-security.openwall.org/wiki/mailing-lists/distros) when also informing and preparing them for the upcoming public security vulnerability announcement - attach the advisory draft for information.
+- Request a CVE number from [distros@openwall](http://oss-security.openwall.org/wiki/mailing-lists/distros) when also informing and preparing them for the upcoming public security vulnerability announcement—attach the advisory draft for information.
 Note that 'distros' won't accept an embargo longer than 19 days.

 - Update the "security advisory" with the CVE number.